vorpalhex/vorpalhex/_posts/2017-01-03-talking-tech.md

 > jQuery is a poor choice for a coherent framework because it's intended to be a toolbelt, and falls short of many alternatives such as backbone or marionette.

 It would be difficult to select any technology that is a wholesale failure.
 Often times technology is abused in ways it wasn't intended to be used and is therefore not exactly ideal.
 When we claim a technology is bad, we need to be specific about in what aspect.
-Do we dislike it for it's performance?
-It's lack of features?
-How does this compare to it's intent and it's common usage?
+Do we dislike it for its performance?
+Its lack of features?
+How does this compare to its intent and its common usage?

 ## Pros and Cons